-Given the nature of compounding, the difference between paying 25 basis points and 250 over the course of, for instance, 40 or 50 years, can be astronomical.
+Given the nature of compounding, the difference between paying 25 basis points and 250 over the course of, 40 or 50 years, can be astronomical.

-Even controlling characteristics like a fund’s style, size and risk level, has constant disparity in fund pricing over time.
+The study even revealed that controlling characteristics like a fund’s style, size and risk level, has constant disparity in fund pricing over time.

-managed funds, and even among funds tracking the same index — for example,
+And even among funds tracking the same index — for example, the S&P 500.

 To quote the paper: